Generic name: eslicarbazepine [ ES-li-kar-BAZ-e-peen ]

 Eslicarbazepine may also be used for purposes not listed in this medication guide.

-a history of mood problems or suicidal thoughts.
+mood problems or suicidal thoughts.

 Some people have thoughts about suicide while taking an anticonvulsant.
 Your doctor will need to check your progress at regular visits while you are taking eslicarbazepine.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.